tugberkugurlu/go-bloggy/web/posts/2021/2021-03-23_18-12-00-cpp-getting-started-with-the-basics-working-with-dependencies-and-linker.md

 As I mentioned in [my previous post about C++](https://www.tugberkugurlu.com/archive/cpp-getting-started-with-the-basics-hello-world-and-build-pipeline), I am learning [C++](https://www.tugberkugurlu.com/tags/cpp).
 It has been a bumpy ride so far, and C++ is certainly not an easy to pick up programming language!
 So, I thought what better way to make the learning stronger than blogging about my journey and pinning down my experience.
 You now know that the reason this post exists is a bit selfish, but I am hoping it will be helpful to some other folks who are going through the same while also acknowledging that everyone's mental model is different.
 So, [YMMV](https://www.urbandictionary.com/define.php?term=ymmv).

 In this post, I want to share my experience of incorporating a 3rd party dependency into my own program, and understanding what goes under the hood during the compilation and linking phase of the build process.
+For the purposes of this, I will be aiming to incoorporate [`gflags`](https://github.com/gflags/gflags) C++ library into my own program.
+This library is providing support to be able to define and parse commandline flags.

-## Referencing a Dependency in Code
+## Taking a Library Dependency inside Our Own C++ Code

-The way you should be specifying a dependency is in your code is through the [`#include` directive](https://docs.microsoft.com/en-us/cpp/preprocessor/hash-include-directive-c-cpp?view=msvc-160) by specifying the header file that you want to take a dependency on.
+The way you should be stating a library dependency in your own C++ code is through the [`#include` directive](https://docs.microsoft.com/en-us/cpp/preprocessor/hash-include-directive-c-cpp?view=msvc-160) by specifying the header file that you want to take a dependency on.
 As we probably know by now that the header file doesn't actually contain the implementation, but only declares the contract between the library and the consumer.
-We will shortly touch on how we will be able to tie the header file with a dependency.
+We will shortly touch on how we will be able to tie the header file with its implementation.

 As we can see inside the [`gflags` documentation](https://gflags.github.io/gflags/), the header file we want to work with is called `gflags/gflags.h`.
-Now that immediately raised some questions for me, and I am sure it will for you if you happen to be a newbie in C++ World like me.
+That immediately raised some questions for me.
+I am sure it will for you if you happen to be a newbie in C++ World like me.
 The biggest one of all is where `gflgas/` folder is relative to.
 That will become more clear when it comes to the building part.
 So, for now, let's assume it's magic™️.

 As we learned about how to take a dependency on this library within the code, here is how our sample program looks like: